tildelowengrimm/documentation/gpg/smartcard-keygen.md

 "Author," -- you might be thinking -- "this is a pretty involved process, and I don't want to do it very often.
 Why would I want my key to expire."
 Good question, hypothetical straw-person reader.
 You're quite right: it really would be better if this key never expires.
 But even as we hope for the best, we should prepare for the worst.

 Imagine some hypothetical future you.
 You use your key all the time, and loads of folks rely on it.
 Then: disaster strikes!
 You are attacked by a ninja clan, who (mistakenly?) think that you're a pirate sympathizer.
 They destroy all your computers, all your backups, everything.
 For good measure, they thwack you on the head and make you forget all your passwords and other secret plans.
-Now you have a problem: you've lost you key, but it's still valid.
+Now you have a problem: you've lost your key, but it's still valid.
 Other people might even send you encrypted messages or expect you to sign or authenticate things with it.
 Even if you create a new key, there's nothing to stop some poor confused soul from using your old, destroyed key by accident.
 Oh dear.

 We're going to use expiration in an attempt to stave off this dire scenario, sort of like a dead-person's switch.
-When you set an expiry date on you key, in the event of scenario NINJA OBLIVION OMEGA, eventually the lost key will expire and people will stop trying to use it.
+When you set an expiry date on your key, in the event of scenario NINJA OBLIVION OMEGA, eventually the lost key will expire and people will stop trying to use it.
 However, in the RAINBOWS BUTTERFLIES UNICORNS situation, you're fine.
 If you still control the key, then you can always postpone the expiry date, even if it's already passed.
-Eerie, perhaps but useful.
+Eerie, perhaps— but useful.

 With all that in mind, pick a time.
 The longer the time is, the longer someone might accidentally use a lost key.
-The shorter the time, the more frequently you'll have to get out your master-key smartcard and and push back the clock.
+The shorter the time, the more frequently you'll have to get out your master-key smartcard and push back the clock.
 Remember your threat model?
 Let it guide you.

 **Keyserverless usage note.** If you don't want to use keyservers, remember that you still have to distribute your key after you change its expiry date.
 If that's going to be especially difficult for you, consider that when picking a time.

-For most folks, a six months is a perfectly reasonable period.
+For most folks, six months is a perfectly reasonable period.

 ~~~~~
 Key is valid for?
 (0) 6m
-Key expires at 06 Apr 2064 07:22:28 PM CST
+Key expires at 06 Oct 2063 07:22:28 PM CST
 Is this correct? (y/N) y
 ~~~~~